shabihassan1/HarmonyBot-v1.0/README.md

 - _"What are the symptoms of the flu?"_

 The bot will respond based on relevant datasets and models.

+## How It Works

+HarmonyBot uses two datasets:

+- **avaliev/chat_doctor**: Focused on medical questions and answers between patients and doctors.
+- **Amod/mental_health_counseling_conversations**: A mental health dataset to help guide users dealing with mental health challenges.

+Upon receiving a user input, the bot:

+1. Identifies the type of inquiry (mental health or medical) using keyword analysis.
+2. Selects a relevant context from the dataset.
+3. Uses this context to craft a prompt and generate a meaningful response via the **Meta-Llama-3-8B-Instruct** model.

 ## Technologies Used
 - **FastAPI**: For creating the web application interface.
 - **Hugging Face**: For model hosting and inference, using the **Meta-Llama 3-8B** model to generate AI responses.
 Hugging Face’s serverless API handles interactions with this model in a scalable, cost-efficient way.
 - **Hugging Face Spaces**: A platform for hosting and sharing machine learning applications, using Docker for containerization, allowing the chatbot to run seamlessly on the web.
-- **Docker**: To Containerize the application,ensuring that it runs consistently across different environments.
+- **Docker**: To Containerize the application, ensuring that it runs consistently across different environments.
 Hugging Face Spaces leverages Docker to build and deploy the application in a fully isolated environment.
 - **Uvicorn**: An ASGI server for asynchronous request handling, used with FastAPI to provide high-performance asynchronous processing.
 - **Markdown2**: For rendering the AI-generated text into a readable HTML format.
 - **Hugging Face Datasets**: The chatbot leverages two key datasets to answer medical and mental health-related queries.